petermchale/trfermikit/README.md

 ## How fast is it?

-If one confines the search to tandem repeats larger than 100bp in length:
+If one confines the search to tandem repeats larger than 100bp in length,

 ```
-trfermikit --min-repeat-length 100 [...]
+trfermikit --min-repeat-length 100 ...
 ```

 then the pipeline takes about 2 hours for a 70X genome.